 NOW UPDATED!
-This post was expanded for 2019 with new tactics for growing your business with influencer marketing.
+This post was updated with new tactics for growing your business with influencer marketing.
 Enjoy!

 - What Is Influencer Marketing?